vgl-iisc/morsegram/README.md

     - Check BUILD_PYMS3D, BUILD_TOOL.
     - Press configure to update and display new values.
     - Provide path for MSCOMPLEX3D_INSTALL_DIR, opencl cuda paths, libboost paths, python3 paths.
-    - The path to PYTHON_SITE_PACKAGE_DIR should be "Python Routines" in the repository folder.
+    - The path to PYTHON_SITE_PACKAGE_DIR should be "python routines" in the repository folder.
     - Click generate and close cmake-gui.

 * From the build directory, execute the following commands: